Your Home Has “Square Graveyards” & Here’s How to Clean Them

 - Follow with a damp mop.
 To help loosen grease and grime, try a solution of water and white vinegar.

-- Let the floor dry
+- Let the floor air dry for an hour or two.

-- Replace the appliance and plug it back in
+- Replace the appliance and plug it back in.